-differences between men and and economic activities, as well as decision making.
-99
+The World Bank (2002) defines gender as socially constructed differences between men and women that may influence social and economic activities, as well as their access to resources and decision making.

 It is also important to highlight that this study was further influenced by the current discourse on the development of a National Anti-Corruption Strategy in Zimbabwe.
-The Zimbabwe Anti-Corruption Commission (ZACC) has held consultative meetings with various stakeholders including TIZ on what should form part of this strategy.
+The Zimbabwe Anti-Corruption Commission (ZACC) has held consultative meetings with various stakeholders including TI Z on what should form part of this strategy.
 A National Anti-Corruption Strategy has the potential of positioning the Government of Zimbabwe's (GoZ) intervention strategy in fighting corruption.
 Hence, this study provides an opportunity for stakeholders in the anti-corruption chain to have an appreciation of the perceptions and dynamics of corruption across genders and captures the interlocking nuances embedded in the gendered nature of corruption.
 Also important for this study is that women are not only victims of corruption, but they are also active actors in the anti-corruption chain.
 Thus, equally crucial is the role of women in fighting corruption.
 It has been noted that the belief that women are less corrupt than men is widespread, even among development specialists (Boehm 2015), but still this is highly contested.